WHAT IS WRONG WITH THE TEACHING OF THE PRE-TRIBULATION RAPTURE

 No feast of the Lord was celebrated forty days after the resurrection, the day when Christ was caught up to be with the Father.
 But ten days after that the feast of Pentecost was fulfilled as Christ sent down the Holy Spirit from Heaven.

 The first resurrection from the dead, the resurrection that will take place when the Lord appears, must be attained.
-The Apostle Paul was striving to attain the out-resurrection, the first resurrection, and this toward the end of his life.
+The apostle Paul was striving to attain the out-resurrection, the first resurrection, even toward the end of his life.
 We will not participate in the out-resurrection just because we took the four steps of salvation.

 If you think Christian people understand the resurrection, its relationship to the catching up, just ask some of them.
-Ask them also what John said in the sixth chapter of his Gospel, the Apostle Paul said in the eighth chapter of the Book of Romans, and also in the third chapter of Philippians, about what is necessary if we are to attain resurrection life.
-Most of them will have no idea what you are referring to supposing they will be resurrected and caught up “by grace.”
+And ask them about what John said in the sixth chapter of his Gospel, the apostle Paul said in Romans chapter eight, and also in Philippians chapter three — passages discussing what is necessary if we are to attain resurrection life.
+Most of them will have no idea what you are referring to, supposing they will be resurrected and caught up “by grace.”

 Yet these three passages contain information that is absolutely critical to our destiny.
 This ignorance stems from the fact that we are preaching sermons to members of the Christian religion instead of teaching disciples.